-The Century Corridor Streetscape Plan (Streetscape Plan) provides guidelines and standards for streetscape improvements in the public right-of-way and easements from private properties along Century Boulevard within the City of Los Angeles.
-The goal of this document is to create a safe and attractive environment that encourages walking and transit use along the corridor.
+The Century Boulevard Streetscape Plan (Streetscape Plan) provides guidelines and standards for streetscape improvements in the public right-of-way and the Pedestrian Amenity Area on private properties along Century Boulevard within the City of Los Angeles.
+The Pedestrian Amenity Area as defined in the Century Aviation District Plan is a landscaped or paved area between the Build-To-Line and the property line extending the full length of the front lot line, and which functions as an extension of the sidewalk.

-The Streetscape Plan governs an approximately 1.5 mile segment of Century Boulevard between Sepulveda Boulevard to the west and La Cienega Boulevard to the east.
+The Streetscape Plan governs an approximately 1.5 mile segment of Century Boulevard between Sepulveda Boulevard to the west and La Cienega Boulevard to the east, and excludes the two end streets.
 This portion of the corridor is considered by many to be the "Gateway to Los Angeles" due to the millions of annual passengers that access Los Angeles International Airport (LAX) via Century Boulevard from the Interstate 405 San Diego Freeway and adjacent arterials.
-The properties along the corridor also represent a significant regional economic asset with a variety of high-rise hotels and office buildings.
+The properties along the corridor also represent a significant regional economic asset with a variety of highrise hotels and office buildings.
 Other uses include restaurants, retail shops, airport facilities, rental car services, off-airport parking and other neighborhood and airport supportive services.

 This asset has not performed well in comparison to the other major sub markets within the region over the last 20 years, despite dramatically increased investment in LAX facilities during this timeframe.
-This Streetscape Plan is designed to enhance walkability and make much needed aesthetic enhancements to the area, together with companion planning efforts will constitute an impressive transit oriented community.
+This Streetscape Plan is designed to enhance walkability and make much needed aesthetic enhancements to the area.
+The area will constitute an impressive transit oriented community, in companion with land use planning efforts such as the Century/Aviation Distric Plan and the LAX Specific Plan.